craftingcity/The-Known-World/Bible 2.md

 Related articles include: [[Dwarven Specifics#Hill Dwarves]]

 #### Dwarven Kingdom Suremantle
 The Mountain Hall is claimed by the [[Dwarven Kingdom Suremantle]] as the ancestral home of the Suremantle clan.
-The Suremantles gathered strength and secured alliances, but knew that a dwarves' heart belongs to his family first, and remain minor isolationists.
+The Suremantles gathered strength and secured alliances, but knew that a dwarf's heart belongs to their family first, and they therefore remain minor xenophobes and isolationists.

 Related articles include [[Dwarven Specifics#Mountain Dwarves]]